top of page

 A Level

-GCSE English at grade 4 or above with an average points score of 3.2.
+GCSE English at grade 4 or above with an average points score of 4.0

-This course is assessed by practical work (60%) and a practical exam (40%).
+This course is assessed by practical work (60%) and a practical exam (40%)

-This course is ideal for learners who have a creative streak and enjoy creating full size working prototypes, scaled furniture, sculptures or architectural models using a range of materials.
+This course is ideal for learners who have a creative streak and enjoy creating prototypes, sculptures or architectural models using a range of materials.
 There is the opportunity to create ideas within several areas including product design, architecture, jewellery, ceramics and sculpture.
 Students should enjoy practical work and problem solving.
+3D Design A Level offers much of the creative content of a Design Technology A Level without the theoretical written examination.
+All work assessed is portfolio and practical outcomes.

 • Enjoy problem solving and practical work